Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Army has combined with its opponents to score more than 47.5 points in three of four games this season.
+- Army and its opponents have gone over the current 47.5-point total in three of four games this season.

-- Ball State and its opponents have combined to score more than 47.5 points in two games this season.

-- The two teams combine to average 56 points per game, 8.5 more than the total in this contest.

 - The 47.5-point over/under for this game is 8.3 points below the 55.8 points per game average total in Cardinals games this season.